 Taxis are useful for short distances in Naha, Chatan, and resort areas.
 Apps such as Uber, DiDi, and GO can help you call a taxi, but in Okinawa these usually dispatch standard local taxis rather than private rideshare cars.

 Taxis are not a good main solution for long-distance sightseeing.
-A taxi from Naha to northern Okinawa can become very expensive, so it is better to use taxis for short hops and save buses or tours for longer routes.
+A taxi from Naha to northern Okinawa can become very expensive, so it is better to use taxis for short hops and save express buses, ferries, or tours for longer routes.

 How Should You Spend 3 Days in Okinawa Without Driving?